yugokato/pytest-data-loader/README.md

 The plugin provides three data loaders — `@load`, `@parametrize`, and `@parametrize_dir` — available as decorators for loading test data.
 Each loader takes two positional arguments:

-- `fixture_names`: Name(s) of the fixture(s) that will be made available to the test function.
-It supports either one (receiving file data) or two (receiving file path and file data) fixture names
+- `fixture_names`: Name(s) of the fixture(s) injected into the test function.
+Pass a single name to receive file data, or two names to receive both the file path and file data.
-- `path`: Path to the file or directory to load data from.
-It can be either an absolute path or a path relative to one of the project's data directories.
-When a relative path is provided, the plugin searches upward from the test file's directory toward the Pytest root directory to find the nearest data directory containing the target file.
+- `path`: Path to the file or directory to load.
+Accepts an absolute path or a path relative to a `data` directory.
+          When a relative path is given, the plugin searches upward from the test file toward the pytest root to find the nearest `data` directory containing the target file or directory.

 > [!TIP]
 > - By default, the plugin looks for a directory named `data` when resolving relative paths.
 This default name can be
 > customized using an INI option.
 See the [INI Options](#ini-options) section for details
 > - Each data loader supports different optional keyword arguments to customize how the data is loaded.
 See the
 > [Loader Options](#loader-options) section for details

 ## Examples